dechristopher/tegola-omt/README.md

 ## 5. Tile Server Configuration

-As previously mentioned, this guide assumes the use of the Tegola tile server.
+As previously mentioned, this guide assumes the use of the Tegola tile server as it is fairly simple to set up while remaining powerful and fast.

 The assumption is made that you've followed the [Tegola docs](https://tegola.io/documentation/) to stand up a cluster of tile server instances on your own.
 Their docs are great and plenty of additional help is available on their [GitHub issues](https://github.com/go-spatial/tegola/issues).

-You are going to want some sort of caching enabled.
-S3 is fine, file caching is great if you've got a ton of fast SSD storage, and Redis is a decent option if you want to pay for it.

 You will find an example Tegola `config.toml` alongside this README with all available tile layers defined.
 [Reference the OpenMapTiles schema](https://openmaptiles.org/schema/) for fields to pull from the layer functions in the case that this guide becomes outdated.

+You are going to want some sort of caching enabled.
+Luckily Tegola includes a caching mechanism with multiple backing storage plugins.
+S3 is fine, file caching is great if you've got a ton of fast SSD storage, and Redis is a decent option if you want to manage the cluster.

+I recommend using [LOD](https://lod.tile.fund), an in-memory tile cache backed by Redis that sits in front of Tegola.
+With LOD you can disable Tegola's built in caching and leverage, in my opinion, a much faster cache that can be run at the edge rather than behind a proxy or firewall like Tegola does on its own.
+LOD gives you insight via stats and metrics and exposes powerful administrative functionality.
+It allows you to invalidate and prime portions of the cache for a given area or for the map as a whole.
+See a bad tile?
+One click later, it's removed from the cache and re-primed from Tegola.

+**Disclaimer**: I built LOD.

 ## 6. Updating Data